brnaguiar/rmi-ciber-rato/README.md

 3. Planning: The agent needs to compute a closed path with minimal cost that allows to visit all target spots, starting and ending in the starting spot.

-These objectives were archieved using S.L.A.M. techniques.
+These objectives were achieved using S.L.A.M. techniques.

 ![Alt Text](https://media0.giphy.com/media/x4bIza5QxRQopRjURd/giphy.gif)